Our chapters so far looked like this: We started with a set of conceptual explanations:

 Ethereum, EVM and Smart Contracts

 Ethereum was the first blockchain to invent such a system.
-Its state machine was essentially that of Bitcoin (simple value transfer of the ETH token), and it allowed blobs of code, called Smart Contracts, to be uploaded into the blockchain state, and execute as a part of the STF, if a transaction triggered one.
-These blobs of code had to be in the format of Ethereum Virtual Machine (EVM) byte-code.
-The default language that could be compiled to EVM was Solidity, yet today more languages can target EVM.
+Its STF was equal to that of Bitcoin (simple value transfer of the ETH token), and it allowed blobs of code, Smart Contracts, to be uploaded into the blockchain state, and execute as a part of its STF, if a transaction requested to do so.

 As an example, the transactions of the Bitcoin STF could only be similar to: